prettier/prettier/docs/options.md

 Specify the input filepath.
 This will be used to do parser inference.

-For example, the following will use `postcss` parser:
+For example, the following will use the CSS parser:

 ```bash
 cat foo | prettier --stdin-filepath foo.css